theoCrepinDev/buggy-calculator-norm/README.md

 * Run the tests on Linux, macOS, Windows

- * Switch to `pre-commit` for running black - and adapt the CI workflows
+ * Install and setup `pre-commit` for running black locally - adapt CI workflows accordingly

- * Publish the docs using GitHub Pages